kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 ## Introduction
 This document describes general requirements, principles, design, and guidelines for **Kaa protocol** (KP) version 1.
-KP is a standard protocol designed to connect client applications and endpoints (colloquially — devices) to a Kaa server.<!-- TODO(ashmalko): we don't call applications as devices, and we specially avoid "device" when we define the protocol.
-"Device" word is only used for a real physical device. -->
+KP is a standard protocol designed to connect client applications and endpoints to a Kaa server.

 ## Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).